The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Biases of the abundance-matched halo and BOSS-CMASS samples

 In what follows, we define the bias factor by

-where $P_{\rm linear}(k)$ is the linear power spectrum of the dark matter and $P_{\rm gg}(k,\Vmax)$ is the power spectrum of haloes and subhaloes with circular velocities larger than $\Vmax$.
-In order to distinguish the latter from the often used non-linear dark matter power spectrum or from the power spectrum of distinct haloes, we use subscript ``gg'' to indicate that our results mimic galaxies.
+where $P_{\rm linear}(k)$ is the linear power spectrum of the dark matter and $P_{\rm HAM}(k,\Vpeak)$ is the power spectrum of haloes and subhaloes with circular velocities larger than $\Vpeak$.
+In order to distinguish the latter from the oftenly used non-linear dark matter power spectrum or from the power spectrum of distinct haloes only, we use subscript HAM to indicate that the results correspond to our HAM technique.
+By definition, the scale-dependent bias factor of Eq.~(\ref{eq:biasdef}) encodes the information of the non-linear power spectrum of the ``galaxy'' sample.

-We start our analysis with the long-wave normalization of the bias parameter for different velocity cuts and, thus, for different number-densities of our ``galaxies''.
-The bottom panel in Fig.~\ref{fig:biasVc} shows $b(k,\Vmax)$ for different velocities.
-At all wave-numbers the bias $b(k,\Vmax)$ increases with increasing $\Vmax$.
-The top panel shows that when normalized to the long-wave value, $b_0(\Vmax)$, the bias factor is nearly the same.
-However, there is some residual dependence on \Vmax, i.e., the deviations of the bias from one velocity cut to another can be as large as 15\% and this should be taken into account if an accurate fit is needed.
-An approximation for the real-space long-wave bias factor as a function of the average number density of dark matter haloes $n(>\Vmax)$ or $\Vmax$ is presented below:
+We start our analysis with the long-wave normalization of the bias parameter for different peak velocity cuts and, thus, for different number densities of our ``galaxies''.
+The bottom panel in Fig.~\ref{fig:biasVc} shows $b_P(k,\Vpeak)$ for different velocities; at all wave-numbers it increases with increasing $\Vpeak$.
+The top panel shows that when normalized to the long-wave value, $b_0(\Vpeak)$, the bias factor is nearly the same.
+However, there is some residual dependence on \Vpeak, i.e., the deviations of the bias from one velocity cut to another can be as large as 15\% and this should be taken into account if an accurate fit is needed.
+An approximation for the real-space long-wave bias factor as a function of the average number density of dark matter haloes, $n(>\Vpeak)$, is presented below:

-We now focus our analysis on the bias factor of haloes with $\Vmax>362~\kms$ at $z=0.53$, whose abundance $n=3.6\times10^{-4}\,h^{3}\;{\rm Mpc}^{-3}$ matches that of BOSS galaxies.
-The top panel of Fig.~\ref{fig:bias362} shows the bias factor of these haloes normalized to the value $b_0(\Vmax)=2.01$ found at long waves.
+where $n$ is in units of $h^3\,\Mpc^{-3}$.
+We now focus our analysis on the bias factor of haloes with $\Vpeak>370~\kms$, whose abundance $n_* \equiv 3.6\times10^{-4}\,h^{3}\,\Mpc^{-3}$ is close that of BOSS-CMASS galaxies at $z=0.53$.
+The top panel of Fig.~\ref{fig:bias370} shows the bias factor of these haloes normalized to the value found at long waves, i.e. $b_0(n_*)=2.00\pm0.07$.
 Overall the bias factor is nearly flat at long waves and monotonically increases to short waves.
-The following approximation for the smooth component of the real-space bias factor gives an accuracy better than $4\%$:
+The following approximation for the smooth (i.e., ``de-wiggled'') component of $b_P(k,n_*)$ gives percent-level accuracy (see dashed line in the top panel (bottom plot) of Fig.~\ref{fig:bias370}):